 For routine maintenance How To: Cleaning a Swimming Pool Salt Cell ?

-I hate to poop in your corn flakes, but a salt generator does not produce chlorine.
-The truth about saltwater pools is that the salt cell serves a very different purpose.
-It separates the bonded elements (compounds) that are already present in the swimming pool water.
+The truth about saltwater pools is that the salt cell separates bonded elements (compounds) and in such allows for complexation.
 It does this through a process called electrolysis.

 Electrolysis of Water

-So, where does the hydroxide (OH-) come from?
+But wait, that’s not all.
 Do not forget that water (H2O) is also subject to electrolysis.
-Hydroxide is a single hydrogen, and a single oxygen atom with a molecular bond formed in the electrolyzed water after the two hydrogen (H2) atoms separate from the Oxygen (O) atom.
+Hydroxide is single hydrogen, and a single oxygen atom with a molecular bond formed in the electrolyzed water after the two hydrogen (H2) atoms separate from the Oxygen (O) atom.
 Some Hydrogen does become Hydrogen gas in the process.
-The Oxygen, as you can see from all of the “O” s above and below (i.e., HClO, ClO-, H2O, OH-), does not leave the water.
+The Oxygen, as you can see from all of the “O” s above and below (i.e., HClO, ClO–, H2O, OH–), does not leave the water.

 One in a Million